The semiclassical zeta function for geodesic flows on negatively curved manifolds: Local charts and partitions of unity

 \subsection{Hyperbolicity of the flow $f^t_G$}

 The flow $f^t_G$ is hyperbolic in the neighborhood $U_0$ of the section $\mathrm{Im}\, e_u$ with hyperbolic decomposition given in (\ref{eq:hyp_docomp_G}), as we noted in Section \ref{sec:Gext}.
-The hyperbolic exponent $\chi_0>0$ was taken as the constant satisfying the condition (\ref{eq:Anosov2}).
-For convenience, we additionally assume that the condition (\ref{eq:Anosov2}) also holds with $\chi_0$ replaced by a slightly larger constant.
-For the argument below, we take the "maximum" exponent $\chi_{\max}>\chi_0$ so that
+For the argument below, we take the ``maximum" exponent $\chi_{\max}>\chi_0$ so that